What is tribal knowledge in manufacturing?

-Tribal knowledge is knowledge that isn’t recorded in any formal or shared resource.
+In the context of manufacturing, tribal knowledge is an understanding of information and processes that is not recorded in any formal or shared resource.
 It is only known to certain employees in an organization.

-Tribal knowledge in manufacturing usually consists of valuable information on products, processes and customers that was acquired from decades of hands-on experience.
+Tribal knowledge in manufacturing usually consists of valuable information on products, processes, and customers that were acquired from decades of hands-on experience.
 This information is unwritten: it resides only in the minds of certain workers.
 That means if this employee leaves or retires, that knowledge is gone forever.

 Examples of tribal knowledge